2019 WNBA Finals: Game 3

 Elena Delle Donne played through her herniated disk and contributed 13 points in the Mystics road win.
 Washington got out to a hot start, going up fifteen points in the first quarter.
-They then took a five point lead into halftime and never looked back, winning by thirteen points.
+They then took a five-point lead into halftime and never looked back, winning by thirteen points.
 Their road win brings them within one game of the WNBA Championship.
 The Mystics had four players score in double figures, with two reaching over twenty points.
 The Sun also had four players score in double figures, but none reached the twenty point mark.

 Game 4

-The Sun stormed out to a fifteen point lead in the first quarter and held off a late Mystics charge to win Game 4, and force a deciding Game 5.
+The Sun stormed out to a fifteen-point lead in the first quarter and held off a late Mystics charge to win Game 4, and force a deciding Game 5.
 The Mystics made a run after halftime, winning the third quarter by sixteen points, and tying the game going into the fourth quarter, but it was not enough to overcome the Sun.
 Alyssa Thomas starred for the Sun, coming within two rebounds of the first WNBA Finals triple double.
 Jonquel Jones also recorded a double double for the Sun.
-The Mystics lead by five at one point in the fourth, but the Sun hit two three pointers to gain the lead for good with 2:22 left.
+The Mystics led by five at one point in the fourth, but the Sun hit two three pointers to gain the lead for good with 2:22 left.
 Connecticut went four for four on free throws in the last minute to seal the game.

 Game 5

-Game five was a tight affair in the first half, with the Sun taking a one point lead into half time.
+Game five was a tight affair in the first half, with the Sun taking a one-point lead into half time.
 The game continued to be close in the third quarter.
-The Sun took a two point lead into the final period.
+The Sun took a two-point lead into the final period.
 However, season MVP Elena Delle Donne scored four of her twenty-one points during an 8–0 run with three minutes left to seal the win for the Mystics.
 The Mystics won the fourth quarter by thirteen points, and the game by eleven.
 The win secured the Mystic's their first title in franchise history, and leaves the Sun still looking for their franchise's first title.
 Emma Meesseman lead the Mystics in scoring, with twenty two points.
 She was named the Finals MVP and became the first bench player to win the award.
-Jonquel Jones lead the Sun with twenty-five points and Alyssa Thomas had twenty-one points and twelve rebounds, but it was not enough to overcome the Mystics.
+Jonquel Jones led the Sun with twenty-five points and Alyssa Thomas had twenty-one points and twelve rebounds, but it was not enough to overcome the Mystics.